About the Inquiry

 The Committee will canvas the views of young people and others on the impact of preventative spend.

 The Committee has also agreed to write to the Scottish Government and to the ECCLR public bodies seeking information on the main items their budget buys and the evidence they have which demonstrates how their spending over recent years has contributed to relevant national outcomes and preventative spending.

 The Committee will take evidence over two meetings, on preventative spend and on the carbon impact of the capital budget.

-A call for views will run from 3 July to 10 August and the oral evidence sessions will take place in early September, enabling the Committee to report before the October recess.
+A call for views ran from 3 July to 10 August and the oral evidence sessions will take place in early September, enabling the Committee to report before the October recess.
 Engagement with the Cabinet Secretary would take place in December.